Phoenix Super LPG Fuel Masters: 2018–2020: Calvin Abueva arrives and first semifinals berths

 Phoenix Pulse Fuel Masters' logo used in 2019.

-Phoenix Super LPG Fuel Masters' logo used from 2020 to 2024.

 On August 7, 2018, 10 days before the start of the Governors' Cup, the Fuel Masters traded Karl Dehesa and a draft pick for 2019 in exchange for Calvin Abueva.
 He along with Wright, Perkins and import Eugene Phelps led the team to its first twice to beat advantage berth in the quarterfinals after posting an 8–3 record in the eliminations but lost both games to the Meralco Bolts.

 During the Philippine Cup of the following season, the team changed colors and logo from red and silver to black and red.
 They clinched the top seed and a consecutive twice to beat advantage in the quarterfinals with a 9–2 record.
 They defeated the Alaska Aces 91–76 before losing to the eventual champion San Miguel Beermen five games in the semifinals.
 Abueva got suspended indefinitely in June 2019 due to two infractions: clotheslining TNT KaTropa import Terrence Jones and doing obscene gestures to the girlfriend of Blackwater Elite player Bobby Parks Jr..

 During the pandemic-shortened 2020 Philippine Cup bubble tournament, the team under the name Phoenix Super LPG Fuel Masters, paraded teal and blue as its colors and a new team logo.
 Topex Robinson was elevated to full-time head coach replacing Louie Alas and Willy Wilson joined the coaching staff after playing three seasons for the team.
 Abueva was allowed to re-join the roster in October 2020 after undergoing tests imposed by the league.
 The Fuel Master clinched a twice to beat advantage as the 2nd seed with an 8–3 record in the eliminations.
 They won against the Magnolia Hotshots 89–88 before losing to the TNT Tropang Giga two games to three in the semifinals.
 Several players won awards at the end of the tournament including Abueva and Wright as part of the Elite Five, RJ Jazul as Mr. Quality Minutes, Justin Chua as Defensive Player of the Tournament.
 Chua and Abueva also won as members of the All Bubble D-Fenders team.
 Veteran JC Intal retired at season's end.